 Patients need to be vigilant and understand that if an incision is kept too small, it could lead to incomplete removal, tumor spillage, greater risk to your facial nerve, and the inability of the surgeon to actually perform the necessary surgery.
 The majority of parotid incisions can be done in a cosmetically pleasing way and heal very well.

 It is important that patients do not compromise their health or safety for the sake of having a small incision.
-Patients should talk to their surgeon about this - be smart - and don’t hesitate to seek another opinion, if needed.
+Patients should talk to their surgeon about this and should not hesitate to seek another opinion if needed.
 A patient’s final appearance is important but not to the detriment of a safe and complete tumor removal with good long-term results.

 Refer to the other pages in this section for more detailed information about incisions.